Detailed content of our market study

 More generally, aluminum is a material of choice in the sunglasses industry, thanks to its versatility, lightness and strength, as well as its insensitivity to oxidation.
 Carbon fiber is found in frames designed for long-term use, and also benefits from high shock-absorbing elasticity.

-Riding the eco-friendly wave, new materials have become fashionable in ...
+Riding the eco-friendly wave, new materials have become fashionable in the manufacture of frames ...

 3.4 Value chain